A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Blow up of solutions

-We label the initial data as $\eta_0,w_0$. \begin{remark} Owing to Corollary \ref{qsalltime} and Lemma \ref{tildesexpq}, the coefficients in the linear ODE system \eqref{simplestODE} are uniformly bounded.
-Hence, $\eta,w$ remain bounded and well-defined for all $t\in(-\infty,\infty)$.
-Consequently, the key to existence of global solution is to ensure $\eta(t)>0$ for all $t>0$.
-From \eqref{etawtransf}, this means that $p,\rho$ are both bounded for all $t>0$.
+We label the corresponding initial data as $\eta_0,w_0$. \begin{remark} Owing to Corollary \ref{qsalltime} and Lemma \ref{tildesexpq}, all coefficients in the linear ODE system \eqref{simplestODE} are uniformly bounded.
+Hence, $\eta(t),w(t)$ remain bounded and well-defined for all $t\in(-\infty,\infty)$.
+Consequently, the key to global existence of the original variables is to ensure

+From \eqref{etawtransf}, this would imply that $p,\rho$ are both bounded for all $t>0$.
 Conversely, if there is a finite time, $t_c$, at which $\eta$ becomes zero, then

 Moreover, since $w$ is bounded for all times,